Wahaj-Ali/tv-hub/README.md

 ## In this milestone We will Create the TV hub: with APIs:

-> A TV show database website that displays all the information about a show including the description and the rating of the show.
-You can search for a show, like it, and comment on any of your favorite shows.
-This project consumed TVmaze API. .
+> TV Hub!
+A user-friendly web app where you can easily search for and find all the information you need about any show, including detailed descriptions and ratings.

 </div>